Special Operations Forces (Ukraine): Operations in Syria

 In April 2023, The Washington Post reported on a leaked U.S. intelligence document (one of many leaked by Airman Jack Teixeira) which suggested that the Intelligence Directorate of the Ministry of Defense of Ukraine (HUR) was planning on attacking Russian military and Wagner mercenaries in Ukraine, but the idea was scrapped by President Zelenskyy.
 The plan was to "start small" by implementing unmanned aerial vehicle (UAV) strikes on Russian units.
-It was also suggested that Ukrainian special forces would covertly ally themselves with the Kurdish Syrian Democratic Forces (SDF) and provide UAV and aerial defense training for their People's Protection Units (YPG).
+It was also suggested that Ukrainian special forces would covertly ally themselves with the Kurdish Syrian Democratic Forces (SDF) and provide UAV and aerial defense training for their People's Defense Units (YPG).
 Both Ukrainian and Kurdish military representatives denied these claims.
 The document indicated that low level fighting in the Syrian battlefield could give Ukraine deniability options and blame small scale attacks on various non-state actors.
 The leak further suggests that Turkey may have been aware of Ukraine's alleged plans and approved of it, in the hopes of baiting Moscow to attack the SDF, which is considered an enemy of Turkey.